SSWConsulting/SSW.People.Profiles/Andy-Taslim/Andy-Taslim.md

 Andy's internal projects:

 *   **SSW TimePro.NET** An integrated database application designed for corporations who bill on a time or product basis.
 Related Technology: .NET Framework 3.5, C#, WCF, SQL Server and SQL Server Compact Edition
-*   **SSW Vista Image** Managing the preset software development image that will be used through out the whole company.
+*   **SSW Vista & Windows 7 Image** Managing the preset software development image that will be used through out the whole company.
 Related Technology: VMWare, and ImageXTool

 Andy can also be found teaching [UTS Short Courses](http://it.uts.edu.au/course/shortcourse/programming/) in .NET